Anastasia-Labs/single-asset-staking-offchain/README.md

 > Note: Upon undergoing rewards fold a UTxO has to pay 1 ADA folding fee.

-### **Complete Reward Fold**
+### **Complete Reward Fold** `rewardFoldNodes.ts`

 With Reward Fold UTxO initialized with rewards and other essential information, rewards can be distributed into individual stake UTxO.
 This is similar to commit fold, with UTxO after head node being processed first and other UTxOs in the order they appear in list.
 Rewards fold gets concluded when `next = null` on processing the last UTxO of the list.
 Upon undergoing rewards fold a UTxO has to pay 1 ADA folding fee.
+This endpoint needs to be called repeatedly till `fetchCampaignState` in `fetchState.ts` does not return `CapaignStatus.UserClaimsAllowed` in its CampaignStatus field of CampaignState.

 ```mermaid
 ---